Canonical bases for the quantum extended Kac-Moody algebras and Hall polynomials: Abstract

 \section{Abstract}

-In this paper, the singularity Ringel-Hall algebras are defined.
-A new class of perverse sheaves are shown to have purity property.
-The canonical bases of singularity Ringel-Hall algebras are constructed.
-As an application, the existence of Hall polynomials in the tame quiver algebras is proved.
+In this paper, the singular Ringel-Hall algebra for a tame quiver is introduced and shown to be isomorphic to the positive part of the quantum extended Kac-Moody algebra.
+A PBW basis is constructed and a new class of perverse sheaves is shown to have purity property.
+This allows to construct the canonical bases of the positive part of the quantum extended Kac-Moody algebra.
+As an application, the existence of Hall polynomials for tame quiver algebras is proved.

 \centerline{\bf 0.
 Introduction}